GenesisFR/HowToBecomeGoodAtShooters/README.md

 - you can rotate around it while aggro'ed to make it stop moving/shooting

 ### Builds
+- definition: a set of items supporting a specific playstyle or solving a problem
+- you have to define what you're trying to go for (DPS, tank, crowd control, healing, etc), for which group scaling and for which difficulty
+- from there, you have to look at the weapons, brands, talents and attributes that could synergize with what you're going for (ex: AR/Ceska/Obliterate/CHC for DPS, Alps/Safeguard/repair skills for healer, etc)
+- look in your stash, craft, buy or farm the necessary pieces to make a first version of the build, recalibrate if necessary
+- test it in the desired situation and see if it works
+- if it doesn't, make some adjustments and try it again
+- once it works, start farming for pieces with better rolls and/or optimize them (if you have the resources)

 ### Cleaners
 \- reference: https://thedivision.fandom.com/wiki/Cleaners#Tom_Clancy.27s_The_Division_2